Introduction and features

 It’s not the only media streamer boasting 4K chops though, and it definitely isn’t the first either.
-The Nvidia SHIELD console took that honor, with its Tegra X1 processor making it the most powerful streamer around.
+The Nvidia SHIELD console took that honour, with its Tegra X1 processor making it the most powerful streamer around.

 But the new Amazon Fire TV is far less expensive – so can this Ultra HD box deliver where the Android TV-hobbled SHIELD falls down?